BlueDrink9/keeb_snakeskin/README.md

 disconnections should be handled by the code, but large ones, especially in PCBs with bezier edges, may cause issues).
 To connect them, go to node edit mode, and draw a box around each node and each close pairs of nodes (drawing a box is important, don't just click) to select them both, then double-click `Join selected nodes` in the node editing toolbar.
 * Note that KiCad usually exports a double layer for the edge cuts, so you may need to delete one before simplifying.

+#### Other PCB file formats
+##### Gerber

+Only use this format if you can't get an outline some other way.
+The steps below should be unnecessary if you can get an SVG or KiCad PCB.

+Edge cut exports in gerber format (i.e. `.gm1` or `.gbr`) don't output an outline, rather they output a thin shape surrounding the board that *looks* like an outline.
+You will need to modify this, e.g. in Inkscape, to get a single outline path.
+For convenience, passing the `.gm1` file to `snakeskin` will output an SVG of the edge cuts in the build folder, which you can then modify and pass back in.
+(Requires the `pygerber` pip package to be installed.)

+To fix this in Inkscape, you can:
+1. Select all, then Path -> Stroke to Path (ctrl + alt + c)
+2. Edit -> Find and replace to search and select all paths with "circle" in their id, then delete them.
+3. Go to preferences (Edit -> Preferences -> imported images) and set the "Resolution for create bitmap copy" to 1000 dpi.
+4. Select the paths, then Edit -> Make a bitmap copy.
+5. Select the bitmap copy, go to Path -> Trace bitmap, select detection mode to "centerline tracing (autotrace)".
+6. Ensure the path is closed (if there are gaps, you can use the node editing tool to connect the ends of the path).
+7. Compare the result against the original paths, and tweak nodes to get it as close as possible.
+8. Delete any other paths and objects under the view -> layers and objects panel, to ensure only the outline is left.

 ### Printing